Mernda - North

 Mernda - North's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis of health metrics shows strong performance throughout Mernda - North.
+Analysis of health metrics indicates strong performance across Mernda - North.

-Prevalence of common health conditions is low among the general population but higher than the national average among older and at-risk cohorts.
-Approximately 51% (~6,190 people) have private health cover, which is relatively low.
-The most common medical conditions are asthma (7.4%) and mental health issues (7.0%).
-74.8% of residents report being completely clear of medical ailments compared to 74.0% in Greater Melbourne.
-There are 12.0% (1,470 people) aged 65 and over, lower than the 13.2% in Greater Melbourne.
+Prevalence of common health conditions is low among the general population but higher than the national average for older and at-risk cohorts.
+Approximately 51% of the total population (~6,190 people) has private health cover, which is relatively low.
+The most prevalent medical conditions are asthma (7.4%) and mental health issues (7.0%).
+Around 74.8% of residents report being completely clear of medical ailments compared to 74.0% across Greater Melbourne.
+Mernda - North has 12.0% of residents aged 65 and over (1,470 people), lower than the 13.2% in Greater Melbourne.
 Health outcomes among seniors require more attention due to presenting challenges.

 Frequently Asked Questions - Health